Deia Town Guide Majorca

 To really enjoy this town, you’ll need to walk through its many narrow stone-paved streets from the Middle Ages.

-If you get to the top of the hill, you’ll arrive to the 14th century church and the Municipal Cemetery.
+If you get to the top of the hill, you’ll arrive at the 14th-century church and the Municipal Cemetery.

 The cemetery it is opened from 09:00 to 19:00 with beautiful views over the town and where you’ll find the graves of many of Deias relevant artists, such as Sir Robert Graves, English writer and poet; Abdul Mati Klarwein, German modern painter; Brian McMinn, South African painter and Alfredo Miralles, Spanish painter.